Fort Mill & Greenville, South Carolina Knowledgeable Murder and Attempted Murder Lawyers

 If you have been charged with one of these crimes, your very freedom is in jeopardy now and going forward.

-Homicides include both murder and manslaughter and can be intentional or caused by reckless conduct, making it essential for the accused to contact a Fort Mill & Greenville, South Carolina homicide attorney as soon as he or she becomes a suspect, is arrested, or charged with this serious crime.
+Homicides include both murder and manslaughter and can be intentional or caused by reckless conduct, making it essential for the accused to contact a Criminal defense attorney Fort Mill at (803) 548-2468 as soon as he or she becomes a suspect, is arrested or charged with this serious crime.

 Our homicide attorney in Fort Mill & Greenville, South Carolina can protect your rights during the investigation and ensure that law enforcement officials and the lawyer’s office treats you fairly while we dissect the details behind their investigation even if no formal charges are filed against you,